-Sampling is a procedure that is used to select a small number of observations that are representative of the whole population.
-In this case, sampling involves the selection of a set of Texas students that is able to represent the entire body of Texas students.
+Sampling is a procedure used to select a relatively small number of observations that are representative of the larger population from which they are drawn.
+In this case, sampling involves the selection of a set of Texas students that is representative of the entire body of Texas students.
 The results from well-drawn samples allow TEA to estimate characteristics of the larger Texas student population.